numbbo/coco/docs/workshops/source/index.rst

 Optimizers platform (Coco).

 So far, six workshops have been held (in 2009, 2010, 2012, 2013, and 2015 at GECCO and 2015 at CEC).
-The next workshop is planned for GECCO 2016 with a new focus on bi-objective problems.
+The next workshop is planned for GECCO 2016 with a new focus on multi-objective problems (with two objectives as a first step).

 Generally, three benchmark suites are available:

-* bbob: 24 noiseless functions
+* `bbob`: 24 noiseless functions
-* bbob-noisy: 30 noisy functions
+* `bbob-noisy`: 30 noisy functions
-* bbob-biobj: 55 noiseless, bi-objective functions, generated from instances of the bbob suite
+* `bbob-biobj`: 55 noiseless, bi-objective functions, generated from instances of the bbob suite

+Note that due to the rewriting of the Coco platform, only the `bbob` and `bbob-biobj` are available in the new code, available at http://github.com/numbbo/numbbo while for the noisy test suite, the old code at http://coco.gforge.inria.fr/doku.php?id=downloads has to be used.

 Contents: